Women athletes in business: interview with Sami Jo Small

 We talked with Sami Jo Small about her experience playing professional hockey and entering the business world.
 She describes how sports can transform young women and teach them how to succeed in business.
-The transcript below has been lightly edited for length and clarity.

 Please share some details about yourself.
 What’s your background?

 I grew up in Winnipeg, Manitoba in Canada with an older brother who I idolized – I basically wanted to do everything he did.
 Every sport he started to play, I wanted to play with him.
 In our family, we had to do well in school or we wouldn't be allowed to play sports.
 I just really loved sports, so that drove me.

 How did playing hockey shape you while growing up?

 When I was growing up, women's hockey was not a national team sport.
 There was no Olympic event.
 So I wanted to play in the NHL like most of my teammates (they were all boys).
 I love competing and there is so much ice always readily available in Winnipeg – I could play all the time.
 It wasn't until high school that I realized I wasn't going to get to play later in life; that's when the guys were getting drafted to the WHL (Western Hockey League).

 It was at that point that I started to pursue other sports with more interest, realizing that was the ticket to getting a NCAA scholarship.
 I still continued to play hockey at the AA and AAA level, but without a place to play in the future, it made me realize that I was probably going to stop playing when I went to school.

 How did you keep playing hockey into college?

 I attended Stanford University on a track and field scholarship, but I was lucky they had a club men's hockey program and the coaches allowed me to play.
 Initially, the track coach didn't know I was playing hockey at the same time.
 I ended up making the hockey team in California.
 This renewed my passion for the game again – I was just playing because I loved it, but it wasn't for any end goal.